MorrisMA/M16C5x/README.md

 to be accomodated by the reported performance values.
 Further investigation is needed to establish if the results provided in the previous table should be accepted as the performance limits of the M16C5x core in this FPGA family.

+A board has been configured with an XC3S50A-4VQG100I components, and it operates as expected at 80 MHz.
+Testing like that performed above with the XC3S200A-4VQG100I FPGA will be performed shortly.
+New interna resource configuration makes the UART clock, Clk_UART, and fixed output of the DCM.
+The UART clock is fixed at 2x ClkIn, or in this case, the UART clocl is fixed at 29.4912 MHz.

 Release Notes
 -------------